 In many cases, varicose veins prove to be an unsightly nuisance more than anything.
 Individuals with this issue will likely be able to go about their lives without any discomfort or fear of health risk.
 For those with problematic veins, surgery may be the option necessary for removal.
 Patients will undergo anesthesia and typically see the varicose veins removed in a mostly outpatient procedure.

 Another method of treating varicose veins is called sclerotherapy, where patients receive a chemical injection which causes a vein to close and fade away over time.
 Doctors also sometimes use radiofrequency energy by way of a catheter that heats up the vein and collapses it.

 There’s no foolproof way to prevent varicose veins as they can simply come down to genetic heritage.
 However, a strong exercise program and a healthy diet are key in maintaining and promoting all areas of health.
 Wearing compression stockings and elevating the legs are also known to aid in promoting circulation and preventing the appearance of new varicose veins.
 If you have an office job, be sure to stand regularly, stretch, and move your body.

 Turn to Pulse Vascular for Varicose Veins and Venous Disease

 Dr. Scott Hollander and his team are experts at performing minimally invasive vascular procedures.
 He is one of South Jersey’s 2019 top doctors and dedicates himself to the care of vascular-related illness and promoting wellbeing.
 If you need a specialist for your varicose veins and vascular care needs, take a look at what his many clients say about his care.
-For more information, contact our office in Salem, NJ at 856-935-1000.
+For more information, contact our office in Vineland, NJ at 631-534-7246.